 Makeover Your Nursery

 Your bedroom closet isn't the only place that could use an overhaul.
-This adorable nursery closet from Maison Haven proves that with a few baskets and built-in shelving units, you can transform the storage space in a kid's room.
+This adorable nursery closet from Maison Haven proves that with a few baskets and built-in shelving units, you can customize a closet with storage space in a kid's room.
 While a nursery closet system likely won't be as robust or intricate as an adult's closet, it can be a great way to keep track of everything your child owns (and when it's time to get rid of those items that no longer fit).

 06 of 10